DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

     ('MyTest', async t => { /* ... */});
 ```

-All metadata entries specified for a fixture are applied to tests included to this fixture.
+All metadata entries specified for a fixture are applied to tests included in this fixture.

 If you specified the same entries in the `test.meta` and `fixture.meta` methods, the `test.meta` method call overrides values of these entries.
-The following example demonstrates the case when the `test.meta` method call overrides the **creationDate** entry.
+The following example demonstrates a `test.meta` method call that overrides the **creationDate** entry:

 ```js
 fixture `My fixture`